gabscarlett/Tidal-turbine-hydrodynamic-model/README.md

+Note: This is the legacy version of the model cited in academic publications (e.g., Scarlett, 2019; Scarlett & Viola, 2020).
+This repository is maintained for citation compatibility and reproducibility.
+For the latest object-oriented implementation, which offers improved modularity and performance, please visit the transTide repository.

 Unsteady loading on tidal turbine blades

-Written by Gabriel T Scarlett August 2017.
+Written by Gabriel T Scarlett August 2016
 The University of Edinburgh, School of Engineering, Institute for Energy Systems.

 PREREQUISITES